Spread around the far west of Crete, the beaches in the province of Chania are among the most breathtaking in Europe.

 The beauty of Falassarna beach Crete is that there isn’t just one beach, but five, each distinct from the others.
 Sun seekers and watersports enthusiasts can head for the broad sweep of Pachia Ammos beach, which is sometimes fringed with pink sand a la Elafonissi.
 There are also small rocky coves, some intriguing walks through dunes and boulders, and natural sheltered rock pools in the northern part of the beach which are perfect for kids.
 Our pick of all the Crete Greece beaches we visited.

-Nea Chora beach is a ten-minute walk west from the Venetian harbour in Chania.
-Spending some quality time at the beach is one of the best things to do in Chania, and Nea Chora is the closest place to do it.
+Nea Chora beach is a ten-minute walk west from the Venetian harbour in Chania, by far the easiest of the Chania beaches to reach.
 Its name means ‘new town’, and it is the focal point of the area immediately to the west of the Old Town and Venetian town walls.

 It’s a pleasant beach next to a marina with all the amenities you need.
 There are several cafes and restaurants across the street from the beach, and these operate the sun beds and umbrellas in the summer season.
 If you want a beach close to Chania town centre, this is the better bet of the two.

 There are two Agioi Apostoli beaches in Chania – this is just to the west of Chryssi Akti, and is sometimes referred to as Agioi Apostoli 1.
-It’s one of the better beaches near Chania Crete, a sumptuous sweep of golden sand and crystal-clear water.
+It’s one of the better Chania beaches, a sumptuous sweep of golden sand and crystal-clear water.
 Its name means ‘Holy Apostles’ after a church on the headland above the next beach.

 Iguana Beach, also known as Agioi Apostoli 2, is our other contender for the pick of the beaches close to Chania.
 It’s another lovely broad swathe of sand in a large cove, and there’s a great beach bar where you can cool off from the summer heat.
 Agioi Apostoli church is on the headland overlooking the beach.
 The next beach, Glaros, is the other side of the car park at the western end of the beach.